Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jpa-relationships.markdown

 }
 ```

-For One-to-one relationship we can use an Inner Join for querying:
+For one-to-one relationship we can use an Inner Join for querying:

 ```java